Coast Path Connectors

 Benefits to participants

 We have lead walks with over 4,000 participants.
-Some of these participants have been referred by health professionals (such as occupational therapists or cancer support workers) or social prescribers, some have come through community or support groups or have joined one of our open walks and live from the local area.
+Some of these participants have been referred by health professionals (such as occupational therapists or cancer support workers) or social prescribers, some have come through community or support groups or have joined one of our open walks and live in the local area.

 Feedback from regular participants shows the positive impact the CPC work is having: